yann-ryan/quarto-live-book/README.md

 <br>
-I will be asked whether to publish to my usual quarto-pub domain (say yes, Enter) and it renders the whole website for me (after asking me to confirm authorization to quarto-pubs)
+I will be asked whether to publish to my usual quarto-pub domain (say yes, Enter) and it renders the whole book for me (after asking me to confirm authorization to quarto-pubs) to quarto-pubs